Poles & Masts

 - dishes up to 1m at 8ft length.

-Most Zone 1 Sky / Freesat dishes will also fit on a 2" or 1.5" pole (though you will need a V bolt ), but Zone 2 dishes [or older Zone1s fitted with the little "L" pole] will, for some ironic reason, only take 1.25" poles.
+Most Zone 1 Sky / Freesat dishes will also fit on a 2" or 1.5" pole (though you will need a V bolt ), but Zone 2 dishes [or old Zone1s fitted with the small "L" pole] will, for some ironic reason, only take 1.25" poles.
 Brain dead or what ?

 Also see plate mounts / satellite mounts.